morendav/Corporate_Finance/PV_TaxShield/README.md

 ### Running the script

-This section will detail each of the scripts and their common corporate finance applications & potentially other translational uses.

 E.G.   PV(debt shield) = Tc Rd (debt) / Rdisc   where:
   - Rd      is the debt rate
   - Tc      is the tax rate